Oscar-Tark/Squirrel-EES/README.md

 ![IMG](/Art/Cropped.png)

-**Please note that Scorpion has only been tested on Mono in Linux using .NET 4.7.2**
+**Please note that Scorpion has been tested on Mono in Linux using .NET 4.7.2 && 4.8**

 [Scorpion IEE [Intelligent Execution Environment]]
 ------------------------------------------------